Australia's island state Tasmania headed for minority government after poll | Politics

 Australia's Tasmania appeared to be headed for a minority government on Sunday as vote counting continued after a lack of a clear winner from an election in the southern island state.

 Rockliff told reporters that voters had given the Liberals "a mandate to form a new government".
-"We've won the most seats and indeed the most votes and so the Tasmanian people have not voted to change the government," he said in the state capital, Hobart.
+"We've won the most seats and indeed the most votes and so the Tasmanian people have not voted to change the government," he said in the state capital of Hobart.

-Opposition centre-left Labor leader Rebecca White has not conceded defeat said late on Saturday it would likely be a "long few weeks until we know the exact makeup of the next parliament".
+Opposition centre-left Labor leader Rebecca White conceded in a statement on Sunday that a majority Labor government was not possible, but said Rockliff's party "still has a long way to go before forming government".
 Australia's Deputy Prime Minister Richard Marles said on Sunday the Liberals had suffered a 12% swing against them in the poll.
 He said the federal Labor government would work with "whoever forms government in Tasmania".

 Tasmania is a one-hour flight or 10-hour ferry crossing from the mainland city of Melbourne, 445 km (275 miles) away.
 Forty percent of the island is wilderness or protected areas.
 It is the only Australian state that uses proportional representation to elect its lower house and has a long history of minority governments.